clintsrc/ReadmeGen/README.md

 Test instructions:
 1. Change to the project's root directory
+2. Cypress requires the application under test to be running (see [Usage](#usage))
-2. Run the tests in console mode: npm run test
+3. Run the tests in console mode: npm run test
-3. To launch the test runner UI instead use: npm run test-gui
+4. To launch the test runner UI instead use: npm run test-gui

 ## Questions